 Sim was born in Hlabisa, a poor area in rural KwaZulu Natal.
 He grew up in Soweto and obtained his matric from the Sacred Heart College in Johannesburg.

 Sim went on to attend Rhodes University, where he obtained a Bachelor of Arts degree in 1988, and a Bachelor of Laws in 1990.
 He served his articles at Bowman Gilfillan, and went on to do a Master of Laws at Notre Dame in the US, which he was awarded summa cum laude, in 1993.

 Sim was admitted as an attorney of the High Court of South Africa in 1994.
 He joined Real Africa Durolink Investment Bank in 1994 and worked in its structured finance division until 2000.
 In that time he continued his studies on a part-time basis, and completed the Higher Diploma in taxation law from Wits University in 1996.

-In March 2008, Sim was appointed as Chief Executive of Standard Bank South Africa.
-He was appointed as one of three Deputy Chief Executives of the Standard Bank Group in April 2009.
-In June 2012, Sim took on the additional responsibility for Corporate and Investment Banking’s client franchise in South Africa.
+In March 2008, Sim was appointed chief executive of Standard Bank South Africa.
+He was appointed as one of three deputy chief executives of the Standard Bank Group in April 2009.
+In June 2012, Sim took on the additional responsibility for corporate and investment banking’s client franchise in South Africa.

-In March 2013, Sim was appointed joint Chief Executive of the Standard Bank Group, extending his responsibilities to the banking businesses on the African continent outside South Africa and to the bank’s Wealth business, including Liberty Holdings.
+In March 2013, Sim was appointed chief executive of the Standard Bank Group, extending his responsibilities to the banking businesses on the African continent outside South Africa and to the bank’s wealth business, including Liberty Holdings.

-Sim sits on the Boards of the Liberty Group; Standard Bank’s subsidiary in Nigeria, Stanbic IBTC; the Banking Association of South Africa; on the Board and Council of Business Leadership South Africa.
+Sim sits on the boards of the Liberty Group; Standard Bank’s subsidiary in Nigeria, Stanbic IBTC; and the Banking Association of South Africa.
 In May 2016, he was elected to the board of the International Monetary Conference.